purohit-arun/purohit-arun/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-React
+Android,Django
 - 🌱 I’m currently learning ...
-Express , Node
+Python Data science
 - 👯 I’m looking to collaborate on ...
-React
+Advanced Adnroid Apps
 - 🤔 I’m looking for help with ...
-AWS
+ML
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... rajpurohitarun97@gmail.com
 - 😄 Pronouns: ... he/him